holdMyTea/react-project-template/README.md

 # Basic React Project Template
 ~~as if GitHub haven't had too many of them already~~

-Just wanted to try setting a React project up by myself w/o CRA, to see what's inside.
+Just wanted to try setting a React project up by myself w/o CRA, to understand how it works.

 It includes (minimalistic):
 + WebPack config